Imprime PGG Early Clinical Experience

 - Safety Profile.
 Imprime PGG has demonstrated a favorable safety profile in more than 500 subjects.
 Imprime PGG has been well-tolerated in clinical studies and can be administered via IV infusion.
 Infusion reactions are the most common side effect attributed to Imprime PGG and they are generally manageable.

 - Biomarker Development.
-We have discovered a mechanism-based, patient selection biomarker through our healthy volunteer clinical studies and retrospective analysis of clinical trials in cancer patients.
-We developed a simple pre-treatment blood test that will identify those patients who are most likely to respond to Imprime PGG and are using this biomarker test in three ongoing clinical trials.
+We have discovered a mechanism-based, patient selection biomarker through our healthy volunteer clinical studies and retrospective analyses of clinical trials in cancer patients.
+We developed a simple pre-treatment blood test that will identify those patients who are most likely to respond to Imprime PGG and are using this biomarker test in three ongoing Phase 2 clinical trials.
 We will fully validate the biomarker in future studies as part of our clinical development program.